Skip to main content

 The easiest trick that MBA admissions interviewer plays on applicants is the conversational nature of the interview.
 The guards are dropped and the meticulously planned talking points we prepared are all thrown out of the window.

 Some schools know this game and quickly switch gears from friendly to poking questions.
-And those who are not prepared tend to be shocked at how the ‘nice’ interviewer turned into a demon and gave the liver punch.
+And those who are not prepared tend to be shocked at how the ‘nice’ interviewer turns aggressive and probing.

 Regardless of the nature of the interview – formal, conversational, or hybrid, you must understand that this is an exercise of elimination if the school has a reputation for interviewing a large percentage of applicants (30% and above) or selection if those who interviewed are between 20-25% of the total applicants.